 Elekta's personnel represents the first level of defense within the control environment in their day-to-day work and in their management teams.
 To facilitate the work, there are policies, guidelines and boundaries set by the Executive Committee on behalf of the Board.
 The boundaries should ensure that no individual employee accepts a disproportionate portion of risk or too little risk which may result in missed opportunities and ultimately Elekta not achieving its strategic goals.
-All employees have the obligation to obtain an appropriate level of understanding of the risks within their roles and responsibilities and carry out their responsibilities correctly and completely.
-Employees are the owners of all risks related to their business operations and are expected to manage these by maintaining good internal control and follow risk and control procedures.
-Every employee is expected to comply with internal policies, procedures and applicable laws and regulations.
+All employees financial reporting is provided in the form of: Interim reports, year-end reports and annual reports Press releases on news and events that may significantly affect the Group's valuation and future prospects a regular basis when needed to each interim and year-end report.